Coined Cuisine

 Ingredients

-• Fresh Mango - Fresh, ripe mangoes are going to give these popsicles all of the sweetness we need.
-I've cut up a fresh one, frozen it, then thawed it a bit for this recipe with great results.
+• Fresh Mango - Juicy, ripe mangoes are going to give these popsicles all of the sweetness we need.
+You can use fresh or frozen.

-• Lemon Juice - I’ll let you in on a little trick.
-Lemon or lime juice, just a teaspoon, helps add some acidity plus reduces the “icy” texture you’d normally get with freezing fruit.
+• Lemon Juice - Lemon or lime juice gives the popsicles a little acidity to cut all of the sweetness; plus, it reduces the “icy” texture you’d normally get with freezing fruit.
 It’s a small addition that truly works overtime in making a beautifully-textured popsicle.

 Homemade popsicles are super simple to make.
 You just drop everything in a blender, pour the mixture into molds, and freeze!